-Abbay lives lives and lies in the multiverse and believes her life as a covert agent at the Interdimensional Observer Network is going well-as well as can be expected for a fifth-dimensional entity entangled with a psychopathic partner and a group of rogue operators.
+Abbay, a newly-forged fifth-dimensional being, believes her life as a covert agent at the Interdimensional Observer Network is going well, or at least as well as can be expected for an entity entangled with a narcissistic partner and a group of rogue operators.

 We matter and everything else is an artifact of perspective.

 This is story about dark matter.
 It’s a quest to find it, journey into it and once you are there it asks questions of what do with the invisible dark -matter that is.
 Told through a constellation of omniscient and at times unreliable third-person narrators this debut novella explores the idea of mattering both in a metaphysical and a classical sense.